A woman with cystic acne that may benefit from treatment with Accutane

 Published:

-Isotretinoin — better known as Accutane — is one of the most potent tools dermatologists have for treating severe nodulocystic acne.
-It’s a powerful drug with a high success rate…and a lot of online opinions.
+Isotretinoin — better known as Accutane — is one of the most potent tools dermatologists have for treating severe inflammatory acne, particularly nodulocystic acne.
+It’s a powerful drug with a high success rate, but also one surrounded by a lot of online opinions and concerns.

-Interestingly, Accutane was originally developed as a chemotherapy drug.
-It was approved by the FDA to treat severe, cystic acne back in the 80s.
-You won’t find the brand Accutane in the U.S. anymore, but isotretinoin is now marketed with names like Absorica, Claravis, or Amnesteem.
+Dr. Pimple Popper: Isotretinoin, originally branded as Accutane, is a powerful oral medication used to treat severe nodulocystic acne — those deep, painful, and often scarring breakouts.
+Interestingly, Accutane was initially developed as a chemotherapy drug.
+It was approved by the FDA for cystic acne treatment in the 1980s.
+Although the brand name Accutane is no longer available in the U.S., the drug is still marketed under names like Absorica, Claravis, and Amnesteem.

-Because it’s such a powerful drug, isotretinoin is very closely regulated by the FDA.
-Only your doctor (usually a dermatologist) can prescribe it, and there’s a strict monitoring process for patients.
-But when taken as directed, Accutane has a very good success rate — with a high percentage of patients experiencing clearer skin, often permanently.
+Because it’s so powerful, isotretinoin is closely regulated by the FDA.
+Only a doctor, typically a dermatologist, can prescribe it, and patients must undergo strict monitoring throughout treatment.
+But when taken as directed, isotretinoin has an impressive success rate, with a high percentage of patients achieving clearer skin, often permanently.

 How does isotretinoin work?

-DPP: This drug is a vitamin A derivative, in the same family as topical tretinoin and retinol.
-It lowers the amount of oil that your sebaceous glands produce.
-It also reduces something called hyperkeratinization, which is when the skin cells inside the follicle don’t shed properly.
+Dr. Pimple Popper: Isotretinoin is a vitamin A derivative, similar to topical retinoids like tretinoin and retinol.
+It works by dramatically reducing the amount of oil your sebaceous glands produce and by reducing hyperkeratinization — the process where dead skin cells inside the follicle don’t shed properly.

-DPP: If your dermatologist prescribes Accutane, there’s a strict protocol that you’ll follow.
-In terms of the routine, you typically take the pill twice a day, with food, because that increases the drug’s absorption.
+Dr. Pimple Popper: If your dermatologist prescribes Accutane, you’ll follow a strict protocol.
+Typically, you’ll take the pill twice a day with food, which enhances the drug’s absorption.

-Once you start taking isotretinoin, your skin will get much drier.
-It’s pretty common also to get side effects like chapped lips, itchy skin, dry nose and eyes, even mild nosebleeds.
-This is because the drug is depleting the skin’s natural oils.
-Some people also experience temporary hair thinning, rashes, achiness, or upset stomach.
-Your dermatologist can adjust the medication dosage to try to minimize these side effects.
+As you start taking isotretinoin, your skin will likely become much drier.
+Common side effects include chapped lips, dry skin, and dry eyes.
+These symptoms occur because isotretinoin reduces the skin’s natural oil production.
+You might also experience mild nosebleeds, temporary hair thinning, rashes, or joint pain.
+Your dermatologist can adjust your dosage to help manage these side effects.

-During the first few weeks of taking Accutane, about 1 in 5 patients will experience something called purging, which is when their acne gets worse before it starts to subside.
-Most patients see results after about four to six months of treatment.
-Sometimes patients need a second course if their acne hasn’t cleared — either right after, or years later, if their acne returns.
+During the first few weeks of treatment, about 1 in 5 patients will experience a phenomenon known as "purging," where acne temporarily worsens before it begins to improve.
+Most patients see significant results after four to six months of treatment, though some may require a second course of treatment if their acne hasn’t fully cleared.

 Is Accutane safe?

-How do you take care of your skin while taking isotretinoin?
+How to care for your skin while taking isotretinoin

-DPP: Most patients experience significantly dry skin during their course of Accutane.
-I recommend using a very mild cleanser (like Cetaphil) and a very gentle shampoo.
-Some people find they don’t need to wash their face and hair nearly as often as they used to.
+Dr. Pimple Popper: Most patients experience significant dryness while on Accutane.
+I recommend using a very mild cleanser, like Cetaphil, and a gentle shampoo.
+Some people find they need to wash their face and hair less frequently while on isotretinoin.

-I always tell patients not to be afraid of taking Accutane if you’re a candidate.
-We have a system in place to keep you safe and healthy — and It can really be a life-changer for someone with severe cystic acne.
+Don’t be afraid of Accutane if you’re a candidate.
+We have systems in place to keep you safe, and it can be life-changing for people with severe cystic acne.

 previous